johnalotoski/resec/README.md

   * once lock acquired it stops watching for master service changes
   * promotes redis to be *SLAVE OF NO ONE*

+In addition, Resec allows you to announce the elected master node to zookeeper.

 ### Services and health checks

 Resec registers service with [TTL](https://www.consul.io/docs/agent/checkshtml#TTL) health check with TTL twice as big as `HEALTHCHECK_INTERVAL` and updates consul every `HEALTHCHECK_INTERVAL` to maintain service in passing state